-This figure shows the two contrapuntal exponential tendencies associated with the hierarchy model's class structure.
-Panel A shows the model's aggregate distribution of employment by hierarchical rank.
+Fig. 7 The hierarchy model's contrapuntal exponential tendencies.
+This figure shows the two contrapuntal exponential tendencies associated with the hierarchy model's class structure. a The model's aggregate distribution of employment by hierarchical rank.
 The bottom-heavy shape results from firm hierarchical structure (in conjunction with the firm-size distribution).
 The inset graph shows the logarithm of employment share, plotted against rank.
 A pure exponential function would appear as a straight line.
-The curve in this relation indicates that employment declines with rank slightly faster than an exponential function.
-Panel B shows the model's mean pay by hierarchical rank (normalized so that the base level =1).
+The curve in this relation indicates that employment declines with rank slightly faster than an exponential function. b The model's mean pay by hierarchical rank (normalized so that the base level =1).
 The inset graph shows the logarithm of income plotted against rank.
-The curve in this relation indicates that income increases with rank slightly faster than an exponential function.
+The curve in this relation indicates that income increases with rank slightly faster than an exponential function

+Fig. 8 The model's distribution of income by hierarchal rank.
 This figure shows the distribution of income for each hierarchical rank in the hierarchy model.
 In each panel, a rank-specific income distribution (color) is compared to the model's aggregate income distribution (black).
 The rank-specific distributions are normalized so that cumulative density of all ranks sums to one.
 The shaded region indicates the top 1% of incomes (in the aggregate model distribution).
 To interpret this plot, look at how closely each rank-specific distribution comes to the aggregate distribution.
-The closer the two are, the greater the rank's contribution to income distribution at that point.
-The power-law right tail (evident as the straight line in the aggregate distribution) is jointly created by ranks five and up.
-Figure 8 shows how the various discrete hierarchical ranks contribute to produce the continuous power-law tail.
-Each panel shows the distribution of income of a specific hierarchical rank in relation to the model's aggregate income distribution.
-(The rank-specific distributions are normalized so that the cumulative density of all ranks sums to one).
+The closer the two are, the greater is the rank's contribution to income distribution at that point.
+The power-law right tail (evident as the straight line in the aggregate distribution) is jointly created by ranks five and up of a specific hierarchical rank in relation to the model's aggregate income distribution.
+(The rank-specific distributions are normalized so that the cumulative density of all ranks sums to one.)
 In this plot, the exponential growth of income with rank appears as a horizontal shift in the income distribution of each rank.
 At the same time, each successive rank has exponentially fewer members, which appears as a downward shift in the income distribution.
-When the contribution of all ranks are summed, the result is an approximate power-law distribution of top incomes.
-As Lydall suspected, a complex blurring process occurs (between ranks) that smooths out what would otherwise be a discontinuous distribution
+When the contributions of all ranks are summed, the result is an approximate power-law distribution of top incomes.
+As Lydall suspected, a complex blurring process occurs (between ranks) that smooths out what would otherwise be a discontinuous distribution.

-8 Discussion
+Discussion

 Whenever two or more theories describe the same phenomenon, we need to determine if they are consistent with one another, or if they are mutually inconsistent.
-Thus, we should ask - is the hierarchy model's explanation of the power-law distribution of top incomes at odds with the stochastic growth models described in section 2?
+Thus, we should ask-is the hierarchy model's explanation of the power-law distribution of top incomes at odds with the stochastic growth models described in "Power-law generation mechanisms"?
 Or are the two approaches mutually consistent?